MauliMogal/Cashier-Manager/README.md

 ### Programming Language:

-App is created in Html, Css and Vanilla JS.
+App is created in HTML, CSS and Vanilla JS.
 Hosted on netlify.